boisgera/pandoc/mkdocs/cookbook.md

 ```

 The first text represents an URL and the second a title.
-Targets are used in link and image elements and only there.
+Targets are used in link and image elements (and only there).

 Say that you want to find all links in your document whose target URL is
 `"https://pandoc.org"` and make sure that the associated title is